sameerkumyadav-byte/ai-risk-manager-fraud-detector/README.md

 - **Threshold selection**: tested thresholds 0.2, 0.3, 0.5, 0.7 and
   chose 0.3 based on a cost tradeoff (see Results)

+  ## Why Random Forest, not a neural network

+Fraud detection here is a tabular classification problem with ~30 numeric features and no sequential/image/text structure — the kind of problem where tree-based models (Random Forest, XGBoost) reliably match or beat deep learning, while being faster to train, faster to run at inference time, and far easier to explain (via feature importances) to a human reviewer.
+A neural network would add latency and complexity a payment gateway can't afford, without a clear accuracy benefit on this kind of data.
+This is a deliberate choice, not a default.

 ## Results

 ### Threshold tradeoff (on 98 held-out fraud cases)